google/tachometer/README.md

 create a `default` (or any name) directory with no `package.json`.

 Finally, each **benchmark** directory contains a benchmark.
-Each benchmark directory must have an `index.html` file, which is what RUNNER will launch.
+Each benchmark directory must have an `index.html` file, which is what tachometer will launch.

 ## Variants